2.4 The Political-Legal Environment

 In the United States, laws passed by Congress and the many regulatory agencies cover such areas as competition, minimum wages, environmental protection, worker safety, and copyrights and patents.
 For example, Congress passed the Telecommunications Act of 1996 to deregulate the telecommunications industry.
 As a result, competition increased, and new opportunities arose as traditional boundaries between service providers blurred.
 Today, the dramatic growth in mobile technology has changed the focus of telecommunications, which now faces challenges related to broadband access and speed, content streaming, and much-needed improvements in network infrastructure to address ever-increasing data transmissions.

 Federal agencies play a significant role in business operations.
 When Pfizer wants to bring a new medication for heart disease to market, it must follow the procedures set by the Food and Drug Administration for testing and clinical trials and secure FDA approval.
 Before issuing stock, Pfizer must register the securities with the Securities and Exchange Commission.
 The Federal Trade Commission will penalize Pfizer if its advertisements promoting the drug’s benefits are misleading.
-These are just a few ways the political and legal environment affects business decisions.
+These are just a few ways the political and legal environment affect business decisions.

 License